Skip to main contentReserved Area

 What will there be waiting for you at the finish line?

-Once you reach the finish line, on Viale Pubblico Passeggio, you will be channeled towards the final refreshment and the PolimiRide Village set up at the Arata Campus of the Piacenza Territorial Pole.
+Once you reach the finish line, you will be directed to the final refreshment area and the PolimiRide Village set up at the PolimiRide Village on the Cremona Campus, via Sesto, 39/41 26100 Cremona.

 The services you will find once you reach the finish line are:

-• bag storage, where you can retrieve your previously deposited bag
+• bag storage, where you can retrieve your bag that you deposited earlier

-• secure parking where you can leave your bike to enjoy the final party and the final awards ceremony
+• secure parking where you can leave your bike to enjoy the final party and awards ceremony

-At the end of the race, stay with us for the final awards ceremony and the pasta party!
+At the end of the race, stay with us for the pasta party!

 Where will I find the ranking?